-The distresses that Abel faced is made evident through his music, this is what I find refreshing about the Weeknd, he is brave enough to confront his demons and melancholy through his music instead of only blabbering about materialism and sexual conquests.
+The distresses that Abel faced is made evident through his music.
+This is what I find refreshing about the Weeknd, he is brave enough to confront his demons and melancholy through his music instead of only blabbering about materialism and sexual conquests.
 Abel sings about his culture, croons about heartbreak, harmonizes about betrayal, and above all he cantillates about love.
-This is the music that I remember, a music that touches our souls for the singers are singing our despair and hopes into existence and giving us the comfort of a melodious shoulder.
+This is the music that I remember, a music that touches our souls.
+You see, singers are singing our despair and hopes into existence and giving us the comfort of a melodious shoulder.
 What is lost in the era of instant gratification and endless titillation, Abel dares to be different and steps into the breach to sing depth into an ether inundated by shallow music.

 As a fellow Ethiopian, I have to admit my bias in advance; I am awed by Abel given the embrace that he has of his heritage even as he stretches forward to discover his own niche.
 When he talks about his admiration and of giants of Ethiopian music like Tilahun Gessesse, Mahmoud Ahmed, Aster Aweke and cites these legendary Ethiopian musicians as an influence in his life, it touches my heart because I see in Abel what I want to see for all Ethiopian children and really for children globally.
 To at once dare to be different yet remain true to our roots—Abel does precisely this by never forgetting the soil that gave birth to his dreams.

-Often it seems we take for granted the blessings we have and lose our connection to our past as we are too busy chasing modernity and success.
-But those who know adversity well and who have been through the kiln learn to appreciate the nuances of life and to hold fast to the source of love.
-Growing up in Toronto without a father, trying to fit in and finding instead the kiss of rejection, chasing success while being stuck in the rut of stasis, these are the pangs that at once gnawed at Abel’s heart but in time gave him the wherewithal to push through trying times that would have broken many men.
-Abel’s story is one of fortitude and defiance, knocked down endlessly, he kept getting up with tenacity and a belief in his talent.
+Too often we take for granted the blessings we have and lose our connection to our past; we are too busy chasing modernity and success to realize the fortunes we already have.
+But those who know adversity well and who have been through the kiln learn to appreciate the nuances of life and hold fast to the source of love.
+Growing up in Toronto without a father, trying to fit in and finding instead the kiss of rejection, chasing success while being stuck in the rut of stasis; these are the pangs that at once gnawed at Abel’s heart but in time gave him the wherewithal to push through trying times that would have broken many.
+Abel’s story is one of fortitude and defiance; knocked down endlessly, he kept getting up with tenacity and a belief in his talent.
 This is why this article is titled Before the Weeknd, as talented as Abel is with his voice, it is his grit and wherewithal that I am in awe of the most.
 To fall but to rise, to bend but refuse to break, these are the silent staccatos that are at the root of the Weeknd’s music.

-The hardships were many, at an age that should be filled with debauchery and senseless pursuits of happiness instead found Abel once homeless.
+The hardships were many, at an age that should be filled with debauchery and senseless pursuits of happiness instead found Abel mired in homelessness.
 In order to chase away the doldrums of listlessness, he did what many do to dull the malaise by turning to booze, drugs, and sexual conquests.
-But all who have tried this path learn the hard way that instant gratification is ephemeral; the good times always end for true meaning and purpose is never found at the bottom of bottles or in the panties of nameless women.
+But all who have tried this path learn the hard way that instant gratification is ephemeral; the good times always end; true meaning and purpose are never found at the bottom of bottles or in the panties of nameless women.
 Through it all, through the uncertainty and purple hazed clouds, Abel refused to give up on his gift and continued grinding even as life was grinding away at his spirits.
-Perseverance the mark of all great men, Abel became great because he doggedly pursued his passions instead of letting his circumstances and contretemps defy him.
-Defiance in the face of calamity is the truest essence of audacity—there is a calm breeze waiting if we only survive the turbulence.
+Perseverance the mark of all great men, Abel became great because he doggedly pursued his passions instead of letting his circumstances and contretemps define him.
+Defiance in the face of calamity is the truest essence of audacity—there is a calm breeze waiting if we only survive the turbulence. #MyHopeB4TheWeeknd Click To Tweet

 It’s the darned thing really, we truly become our names in one way or another.
-It’s all about perspective you see, when the infernos of life come at us, we can emerge on the other end either bitter or resilient.
+It’s all about perspective; when the infernos of life come at us, we can emerge on the other end either bitter or resilient.
 The injury of life informs us and makes us either become our names or become the opposite of our names.
-Go ahead and think about what your name means and see if that name has not in one way or another shaped you, my last name means “my love” for example, it is my love that sustained me through my own bout with homelessness and torment, it is my love that made me rise above my circumstances.
+Go ahead and think about what your name means and see if that name has not in one way or another shaped you, my last name means “my love” for example, it is my love that sustained me through my own bout with homelessness and torment.
+My love made me rise above my circumstances.

-Life is poetic in this way, Tesfaye means “my hope” it was Abel’s hope that refused to let him give up on the hopes of his mother in him.
-Hope is what is needed the most when the most trying times of our lives arrive, hope pushes us forward from burdens to blessings.
-Poetics really, when one has been raised by love, kept by heritage, and blessed with a God given talent, no amount of Mondays could thwart the arrival of the Weeknd.#BeforeTheWeeknd
+Life is poetic in this way, Tesfaye means “my hope”; it was Abel’s hope that refused to let him give up on the hopes of his mother in him.
+Hope is what is needed the most when the most trying times of our lives arrive.
+Hope pushes us forward from burdens to blessings.
+Poetics really, when one has been raised by love, kept by heritage, and blessed with a God given talent, no amount of Mondays can thwart the arrival of the Weeknd.